LWVPullman/LeagueWebsite/docs/_posts/2023-02-20-Art_Competition.md

   - Civics Education

 ---
 <span style="color:red; font-size:1em;"> **Congratulations to the winners of the LWV of Pullman and Whitman County’s Second Annual Visual Arts Competition!
 All entries are on displayed at Neill Public Library.
-Artists’ Reception and Awards Ceremony will be held at Neill Public Library on Earth Day, April 22, from 2:00-4:00 pm.
+Artists Reception and Awards Ceremony will be held at Neill Public Library on Earth Day, April 22, from 2:00-4:00 pm.
 All artists, their families, and the public are invited to attend.** </span>

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/2023-04-Winners_collage.jpg)